samf01/irbisio-site/content/pages/about.md

       body: >-
         Sergey is an entrepreneur and experienced executive across the technology and finance sectors.
-Prior to founding Irbisio, Sergey co-founded HeadOffice a unique multi-family office with more than 20 UHNWI clients, before starting HeadOffice, he spent several years heading up an energy innovation project, where he developed a new business strategyhelping to deliver a successful restructure for the business.
+Prior to founding Irbisio, Sergey co-founded HeadOffice, a unique multi-family office with more than 20 UHNWI clients.
+Before starting HeadOffice, he spent several years leading an energy innovation project, where he developed a new business strategy, helping to deliver a successful restructuring of the business.
         Before this, Sergey worked with a private trust where he helped oversee assets of over $7 billion in a portfolio that included energy, biotech and real estate.

         Sergey’s business experience before this included General Director and CEO of Intercomp, a finance and human resources outsourcing company, and Managing Partner of InvestTEK, a construction engineering company in the oil and gas sector.
 He started his career in expanding a family business, and founded and sold his own consulting business at 21.